sabya-in/compiler-construction/README.md

 5. Next run command : cat example.txt | ./mytoyc
 6. You should be able to get an output showing detailed execution steps and LLVM codes being churned out

-### Process to run is exactly the same as the source-code of mytoyc , and I have a running version in PC-76
+### Process to run is exactly the same as the source-code of mytoyc.

 For example check sample output below (You can also check the image inside repository for sample output) :
 #### Most importantly we will notice in the final 3 lines of output the following ####